 Designed for continuous underwater use.
 The best rating for sport/GPS watches used for swimming.

-Our PaceBuilder’s VIP training program goes above and beyond your basic training plan.
+Our PaceBuilder’s VIP training program is an online run coaching program that goes above and beyond a basic training plan.
 We give you access to training plans for any race distance along with runner-specific strength training programs, exercise video libraries and coaching guidance in areas of nutrition, injury prevention, pacing, and more.
 We even come with a client-only community and LIVE coaching Q&A calls each month.
 Or upgrade and get 1:1 coaching added as part of our PaceBuilders ELITE upgrade.